Devotional Thought : Ezekiel 48:35

 And the name of the city from that time on will be: the Lord is there.
 Ezekiel 48:35

 The name of the city will be, the Lord is there.
 The Lord wants to dwell amongst his people.
-It’s been his desire since the Garden of Eden to be able to fellowship with the people he created.
-It is the final culmination at the end of the Bible.
+God’s desire, since the Garden of Eden, is to have fellowship with the people he created.
+We see the final culmination of this desire at the end of the Bible.
 “Look!
 God’s dwelling place is now among the people, and he will dwell with them.
 They will be his people, and God himself will be with them and be their God” (Revelation 21:3).